AI Screenr

 8/10 w:0.14

 Thinks in trade-offs.
-For the top-10 customer scenario, Alex walked through cost-of-distraction, precedent risk, and three alternatives before reaching a recommendation.
+For the top-10 customer scenario, Alex walked through cost of distraction, precedent risk, and three alternatives before reaching a recommendation.

 Two engineer-quarters is not the only cost — there's the precedent cost, the integration-debt cost, and the opportunity cost.
 I'd first explore whether we can deliver 80% of the value as a services engagement; if not, I'd scope it explicitly as a paid, roadmap-committed item with a price that reflects the opportunity cost.